Camping with kids - the ultimate guide!

 Remember to take your time - everything takes at least twice as long to do when camping - so from pitching the tent to getting dressed, allow plenty of time and try not to do too much at once, it will only lead to frustration.

-There is no such thing as bad weather only bad clothes
+There is no bad weather only bad clothes

 This philosophy that we apply to outdoor play goes for camping too.
 Although I would argue that the two weeks of torrential rain in the Lake District was bad weather, thankfully we had our wet weather gear with us and lots of games to play in the tent!